abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 #### Implementing the IBookStoreDbSchemaMigrator

-`EntityFrameworkCoreBookStoreDbSchemaMigrator` class inside the `Acme.BookStore.EntityFrameworkCore.DbMigrations` project is responsible to migrate the database schema for the `BookStoreMigrationsDbContext`.
+`EntityFrameworkCoreBookStoreDbSchemaMigrator` class inside the `Acme.BookStore.EntityFrameworkCore` project is responsible to migrate the database schema for the `BookStoreMigrationsDbContext`.
 It should be like that:

 ````csharp
 [Dependency(ReplaceServices = true)]